developerpradeepofficial/zyvo/project-context.md

 END;
 $$ LANGUAGE plpgsql;

--- Trigger for products table
 CREATE TRIGGER update_products_updated_at
 BEFORE UPDATE ON products
 FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

--- Function: Auto-update product stock when stock_entries added CREATE OR REPLACE FUNCTION update_product_stock() RETURNS TRIGGER AS $$
+-- Auto-update product stock when stock_entries added CREATE OR REPLACE FUNCTION update_product_stock() RETURNS TRIGGER AS $$
 BEGIN
-  IF NEW.entry_type = 'purchase' OR NEW.entry_type = 'adjustment' THEN
+  IF NEW.entry_type IN ('purchase', 'adjustment') THEN
     UPDATE products
     SET current_stock = current_stock + NEW.quantity,
         updated_at = NOW()
     WHERE id = NEW.product_id;
-  ELSIF NEW.entry_type = 'sale' OR NEW.entry_type = 'waste' THEN
+  ELSIF NEW.entry_type IN ('sale', 'waste') THEN
     UPDATE products
-    SET current_stock = current_stock - NEW.quantity,
+    SET current_stock = GREATEST(current_stock - NEW.quantity, 0),
         updated_at = NOW()
     WHERE id = NEW.product_id;
   END IF;